 Get Your Money Right

 Tiller: If you’ve struggled with tracking finances in a spreadsheet, or avoided using one because of potential pain and suffering, Tiller is a game-changer.
-Connect your accounts (they’ve got all the privacy stuff) and it’ll automatically feed your spending, balances and transactions into Google Sheets so everything is in one place.
+Connect your accounts (they’ve got all the privacy stuff) and it’ll automatically feed your spending, balances, and transactions into Excel or Google Sheets so everything is in one place.
 They’ve got templates and all that, so there really isn’t a heavy lift.
 Tiller has helped me (Rich) stay on top of my transactions, and the daily email of account balances has been super helpful.
 I use it to this day and regularly recommend it offline.
 Learn more.

 Digit: Another personal fave.
 Digit analyzes your spending and automatically finds extra money and tucks it away for you.
 This is especially helpful if you have a tendency to see money in your account and…well…spend it.
 I’ve saved over $3,000 since I started using the service and what’s great is I didn’t even notice the money was being transferred from my checking account.
 What’s also cool is you can set a limit for it to stop saving in case you’re worried about it pulling money when you need it most.
 To top it off, they have a no-overdraft guarantee.
 Check it out.

 Deduct Everything – Carter Cofield is the Owner and Lead Advisor of Cofield Advisors, LLC.
 He’s a Certified Public Accountant (CPA) and Personal Finance Specialist (PFS) that’s dedicated his career to helping creative entrepreneurs thrive.
 His course is designed to help business owners and freelancers save thousands on taxes.
-So whether you’re a long time business owner or you’ve just started that side hustle, Deduct Everything is filled with tax savings strategies that will put more in your pocket and out of Uncle Sam’s.
+So whether you’re a long-time business owner or you’ve just started that side hustle, Deduct Everything is filled with tax savings strategies that will put more in your pocket and out of Uncle Sam’s.
 Check out his podcast appearance to hear his passion.